manubot/try-manubot/manuscript.md

 I'm wondering about how editing this file works within the web browser.

-Testing inserting a reference Note that some buffers can potentially introduce modifications onto proteins such as carbamylation from urea at high temperatures [@doi: 10.1016/j.ab.2013.10.024; @doi.org/10.1016/j.ab.2021.114321] .
+Testing inserting a reference Note that some buffers can potentially introduce modifications onto proteins such as carbamylation from urea at high temperatures [@doi:10.1016/j.ab.2013.10.024; @doi:10.1016/j.ab.2021.114321] .

+Trying with references again [@PMID:24161613]

 The objectives of the action plan for each sector are as follows: